Lettings of Church Hall and Facilities

 Castle End Mission

-Castle End Mission is a small independent congregation linked to Emmanuel United Reformed Church in Trumpington Street.
+Castle End Mission is linked to Emmanuel United Reformed Church in Trumpington Street.
 The link dates back to 1910 when an Associate Minister of Emmanuel Congregational Church was appointed with special responsibility for Castle End Mission.

 The Mission began as a centre for the education of working men, many of whom could not read or write, in the impoverished Castle area of Cambridge.